John Gates: Political career

-Returning to the United States from Spain, Gates became the head of the Young Communist League.
+Returning to the United States from Spain, Gates became executive secretary of the New York State Young Communist League in 1940 and editor of the Communist Party's newspaper, the Daily Worker, in 1947.

-The week after the Japanese attack on Pearl Harbor in December 1941, Gates enlisted in the American armed forces.
+The week after the Japanese attack on Pearl Harbor in December 1941, Gates enlisted in the U.S. Army.
+He was denied the opportunity to serve overseas, and was instead assigned to the 209th Field Artillery in the Aleutian Islands.

 In the summer of 1948, Gates was one of 12 "kingpin Commies" (to borrow a colorful contemporary turn of phrase from Time magazine) indicted under the Smith Act for being "dedicated to the Marxist–Leninist principles of the overthrow and destruction of the Government ... by force and violence."
-Although the Smith Act had been implemented eight years earlier at the time of the Molotov–Ribbentrop Pact for the altogether different purpose of fighting potential infiltration of America by secret Nazi and Communist saboteurs, at the height of the Cold War the existing law was used as a tool against national officials of the Communist Party.
-Prosecution of the ailing 67-year-old William Z. Foster was eventually dropped, but the 11 others, Gates among them, were convicted in 1949 and sentenced to five years in prison.
+Although the Smith Act had been implemented eight years earlier at the time of the Molotov–Ribbentrop Pact for the altogether different purpose of fighting potential infiltration of America by secret Nazi and communist saboteurs, at the height of the Cold War the existing law was used as a tool against national officials of the Communist Party.
+Prosecution of the ailing 67-year-old William Z. Foster was eventually dropped, but Gates and ten others were convicted in 1949 and sentenced to five years in prison.

-Following his release from prison in 1955, Gates was appointed as editor of the Communist Party's newspaper, The Daily Worker.
-In that capacity, Gates' editorial policy soon came to set him at odds with the Party leadership, he took liberal positions embracing Nikita Khrushchev's criticisms of Stalin and opposing the Soviet Union's suppression of the 1956 Hungarian Revolution.
+Following his release from prison in 1955, Gates was again appointed editor of the Daily Worker.
+In that capacity, Gates' editorial policy soon came to set him at odds with the party leadership, he took liberal positions embracing Nikita Khrushchev's criticisms of Joseph Stalin and opposing the Soviet Union's suppression of the Hungarian Revolution of 1956.
 Party leaders were particularly upset by his support of Howard Fast, a prominent writer who was quite critical of the Soviet Union and soon after also left the Communist Party.

 However, The Daily Worker was in deep trouble with significant losses in circulation due to a general disenchantment with communism, by both workers and intellectuals, and pressure from McCarthyism.
 Confronted with deep deficits and its inability to control Gates, on December 22, 1957, the Party suspended publication of the paper as a daily, the last daily issue appearing January 13, 1958.

 Resignation

-Gates resigned from the Party in January 1958, claiming that it had "ceased to be an effective force for democracy, peace, and socialism in the United States."
-He set to work writing his memoirs, The Story of an American Communist, tapping fellow ex-Communist pariah Earl Browder to write the book's introduction.
+Gates resigned from the Party on January 10, 1958, claiming that it had "ceased to be an effective force for democracy, peace, and socialism in the United States."
+He was joined by managing editor Alan Max, negro affairs editor Abner Berry, and sports editor Lester Rodney.
+He set to work writing his memoirs, The Story of an American Communist, tapping fellow ex-communist pariah Earl Browder to write the book's introduction.